People's Power League

 to the Success of Montana's

 For 102 years, Montana voters have nominated candidates in an open primary starting with U.S.

 senator and representatives, governor and other state officials, continuing down the ballot to local officials.
-The record on the open presidential preference primary
+The record on the open primary

 has been a tug-of-war with voters winning until now.
 There lies the story.

 three times to end the Open Primary.
 Prior to this legislative